CoffeeCH/SynchScreen/README.md

 # SynchScreen
-SynchScreen is a simple Dashboard whitch with I plaunched in the area of Monitoring.
+SynchScreen is a simple Dashboard with which I plaunched in the area of Monitoring.